andythetechnerd03/KAN-It-Play-Flappy-Bird/README.md

 - [ ] Experiment with KAN Convolution Layer (`KANVolver`).
 To do this, we need the gameplay image as state instead of 12 coordinated states.
 - [ ] Experiment with more complex environments, such as adaptive learning rate (Cosine, etc.).
 - [ ] Compare CPU and GPU training and inference speed.
+- [ ] Try with a LIDAR version of Flappy Bird environment (180 states instead of 12).

 ## Credits
 This project is inspired by the [Flappy Bird DQN](https://www.youtube.com/watch?v=Ejv8yv5-i0M) tutorial by [Tech with Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg).